jeremytammik/tbc/a/1874_doc_session_id.md

 ####<a name="6"></a> Parable of the Polygons

-For something completely different, here is a nice little demonstration of the subtle influence various individual preferences and prejudice can have on collective behaviour; check out the [Parable of the Polygons](https://ncase.me/polygons), a segregation simulation that clearly proves certain points:
+For something completely different, here is a nice little demonstration of the subtle influence various individual preferences and prejudice can have on collective behaviour; check out the [Parable of the Polygons](https://ncase.me/polygons), a segregation and diversity simulation that clearly proves certain points:

 1. Small individual bias &rarr; Large collective bias.
 <br/>When someone says a culture is shapist, they're not saying the individuals in it are shapist.
 They're not attacking you personally.
 2. The past haunts the present.
 <br/>Your bedroom floor doesn't stop being dirty just coz you stopped dropping food all over the carpet.
 Creating equality is like staying clean: it takes work.
 And it's always a work in progress.
 3. Demand diversity near you.
 <br/>If small biases created the mess we're in, small anti-biases might fix it.
 Look around you.
 Your friends, your colleagues, that conference you're attending.
-If you're all triangles, you're missing out on some amazing squares in your life - that's unfair to everyone.
-Reach out, beyond your immediate neighbors.
+If you're all triangles, you're missing out on some amazing squares in your life &ndash; that's unfair to everyone.
+Reach out, beyond your immediate neighbours.